 When it comes to blankets, make sure not to skimp on quality.

-Yes, they are great for using for decor and to store on a blanket ladder, but they will also keep you warm on those cool fall nights and you don’t want to have a cute blanket that’s not cozy or makes you itch.
+Yes, they are great for using for decor and storing on a blanket ladder, but they will also keep you warm on those cool fall nights.
+When you curl up at the end of a long day on the couch, you want your cozy throw to not only be cute but also keep you warm and comfortable.

 yellow cable knit pillow on a couch

-Pro tip: Don’t forget to shop your own home!
+Don’t forget to shop your own home!
 Year to year, you may forget things that you’ve purchased for the fall season so before you head to Walmart or Target to see the latest things for the fall season, check those bins you have in the attic or in storage.
+This will be your best hack for cheap fall decorating ideas..

 wooden candle holder, faux fall flowers and amber glass on a mantel